Akhil-Eaga/FIPS-Data-Entry-System/README.md

 7) Firefox browser is detected and the user will be alerted of non standard date and time input fields behaviour
 8) Sleep start and end date fields are automatically filled to enhance user experience
 9) Overlapping input durations are detected and prevented to ensure good data quality
+10) Overlapped instances are highlight to help the user quickly find the instance that is overlapping with the current input